 Show more

-Many of the IEC symbols can be quite difficult to remember and draw.
-Fortunately, you can skip this time-consuming process with Capital X Panel Designer!
-This electrical CAD software contains an extensive library of pre-made, IEC-standardised electrical symbols that you simply drag and drop onto your schematic drawing.
-You can even copy-and-paste any symbols you need multiples of, greatly improving your production speed.
+Manually drawing and designing IEC symbols for electrical drawings can be difficult and time-consuming.
+Fortunately, you can skip the hassle entirely with Capital X Panel Designer!
+This electrical CAD software provides you with an extensive library of pre-made IEC electrical schematic symbols that you can simply drag and drop into your circuit drawing.
+Best of all, Capital X Panel Designer is easy to use, ensuring that you can quickly update your schematics to match current plan designs.

-Learn more about how to create custom electrical symbols.
+Learn more about how to create your own electrical symbols.

 Wire - Mid, with Jump (horizontal)